 - Instead of MWSS, the strengthening works of the dam and dyke is being implemented and funded by Angat Hydropower Corporation (AHC), the new Owner/Operator of the Angat Hydro-Electric Power Plant (AHEPP), pursuant to their contract obligation to undertake mandatory rehabilitation of Angat Dam.

 However, contract package 2 (dam instrumentation) & contract package 4 (flood protection works) of ADDSP in the total cost of PhP 553.30 Million remains to be the responsibility of the government, thus MWSS, as allowed by the DBM and NEDA, transferred the funds directly to the agency mandated to implement contract packages 2 & 4, which are the National Power Corporation (NPC) and the Provincial Government of Bulacan (PGB), respectively.
 Corresponding MOAs were executed for the subject transfer of funds and its implementation.

 Dam Instrumentation and Flood Protection Works is funded by the National Government in the total amount of PhP 553M

 Dam Instrumentation and Flood Protection Works = National Government

 - Strengthening works:

-Construction works is on-going being undertaken by Hanjin, the contractor engaged by AHC.
-So far accomplishment is 14%
+Construction works is on-going with 50.90% actual physical accomplishment as of 20 September 2017, being undertaken by Hanjin, the contractor engaged by AHC.

 - Dam Instrumentation:

-Six (6) out of seven (7) contract packages were already awarded and are now on-going.
-Contract Package #7 is still under bidding stage with on-going post qualification.
+All seven (7) contract packages were already awarded and are now on-going.

 This is being implemented by the National Power Corporation as per MOA.